Jaxus1/Dissenter-Bookmarklet/README.md

 # Dissenter Bookmarklet

 A simple bookmarklet for Dissenter.com that allows you to comment on any web page on the internet.
+This README documents instructions on how to use it on Desktop and Android.

 ## Desktop Instructions